 If you’re looking to escape the city for a day or weekend, here are some great places to visit near Toronto!
 Before booking any travel, check local government guidelines to ensure it is safe to travel.

 78. Check out the Winter Festival of Lights – an 8 km light display along the Niagara Parkway.
-The Festival lights will be on until January 10, 2021.
+It runs from November 13, 2021, to February 21, 2022.

 80. Relax at a spa – One of the most relaxing things to do in Toronto this winter is to spend a day at the Scandinave Spa in Collingwood.
 It’s magical sitting in the outdoor hot tubs while the snow falls over you.